WoltLab/docs.woltlab.com/pages/php/php_gdpr.md

 or app adds one or more columns to this table that do hold personal data, then you will have to append it to this array.
 Empty values will not be added to the output.

+### `$exportUserOptionSettingsIfNotEmpty`

+Any user option that exists within a `settings.*` category is automatically excluded from the export, with the notable exception of the `timezone` option.
+You can opt-in to include your setting by appending to this array, if it contains any personal data.

 ### `$ipAddresses`